His Hand in Mine

-His Hand in Mine is the fifth studio album by American singer and musician Elvis Presley, released on November 23, 1960 by RCA Victor in mono and stereo, catalog number LPM/LSP 2328.
+His Hand in Mine is the fifth studio album by American singer and musician Elvis Presley, released on November 23, 1960, by RCA Victor in mono and stereo, catalog number LPM/LSP 2328.
 It was the first of three gospel albums that Presley would issue during his lifetime.
 (Note: The other two being How Great Thou Art (1967) and He Touched Me (1972)) Recording sessions took place on October 30 and 31, 1960, at RCA Studio B in Nashville, Tennessee.
-It peaked at #13 on the Top Pop Albums chart.
-It was certified Gold on April 9, 1969 and Platinum on March 27, 1992 by the Recording Industry Association of America.
+The album peaked at #13 on the Top Pop Albums chart.
+It was certified Gold on April 9, 1969, and Platinum on March 27, 1992, by the Recording Industry Association of America.